Peanut Sublingual Immunotherapy (SLIT)-Tablet for Treatment of Peanut Allergy

 Time Frame: 2 weeks per dose

-Assessment of the tolerability of each dose step based on the incidence of local application site reactions (i.e. treatment-related adverse events occurring in close proximity to the application site of the SLIT-tablet with a temporal relationship to tablet administration of the tablet)
+The dose tolerability response rate is defined as the percentage of subjects who experience at most moderate local application site reactions after the last peanut SLIT-tablet intake of the dose step.
+Local application site reactions are treatment-related adverse events occurring in close proximity to the application site of the SLIT-tablet with a temporal relationship to tablet administration.

 2 weeks per dose